Olimpbet: Operations

 Olimpbet takes bets on over 30 sports, including soccer, ice hockey, basketball, volleyball, handball, rugby, tennis, baseball, badminton, Formula One, boxing, floorball, cricket, darts, combat sports, and cybersport.
 It allows players to bet on the FIFA World Cup, UEFA European Championship, UEFA Champions League, UEFA Europa League, Russian, British, and European national soccer leagues, National Hockey League (NHL), Kontinental Hockey League (KHL), National Basketball Association (NBA), Ultimate Fighting Championship (UFC), and more.

 The bookmaker supports moneyline bets, in-play bets, score bets, proposition bets, and parlays (high-risk, high-reward linked wagers).
 The bookmaker's margin ranges from 3% to 8%.
-Olimpbet doesn't operate betting shops and instead suggests placing bets on the website and through its Android and iOS apps.
+Olimpbet does not operate betting shops and instead suggests placing bets on the website and through its Android and iOS apps.
 The company is a member of the National Association of Bookmakers, the Unified Gambling Regulator, and the Unified Center for Interactive Bets.

 The company runs broadcasts of sports events on its website.
 In 2019, Olimbpet entered into a partnership with Rambler Group to secure broadcast rights for the Premier League games, including those for bars, betting shops, and fan zones.
-Additionally it became official sponsor of the broadcast on the Okko Sports streaming platform, which is also part of the Rambler Group.
+Additionally, it became the official sponsor of the broadcast on the Okko Sports streaming platform, which is also part of the Rambler Group.
 The contract, worth EUR 18 to 22 million, was the largest bookmaker sponsorship contract to date in Russia.